grange85/ahfow-www/collections/_posts/2004/2004-12-15-buy-a-piece-of-luna.markdown

 - news
 tags: []
 ---

-<p>A couple of Luna related items have turned up on eBay which some of the musicians out their might find interesting (or, I guess anyone who's planning on building The Luna Museum, or for the walls of the Indie-Rock-Cafe!).</p>
+A couple of Luna related items have turned up on eBay which some of the musicians out their might find interesting (or, I guess anyone who's planning on building The Luna Museum, or for the walls of the Indie-Rock-Cafe!).

-<p>Dean Wareham's Coral Pink Stratocaster <br/>and<br/>The VERY fuzz pedal that Dean used on "Luna Live" - go listen to Bonnie and Clyde off that album if you want to hear it in action!</p>
+Dean Wareham's Coral Pink Stratocaster and The VERY fuzz pedal that Dean used on "Luna Live" - go listen to Bonnie and Clyde off that album if you want to hear it in action!